 As far as business license in Texas is concerned, the state does not require a general business license.
 This is considered to be an initiative towards creating a more business-friendly approach.

-Texas company license can be broadly categorized under the following headings, which are:
+Texas company license can be broadly categorized under the following headings:

 - Texas professional license